 A June 13, 1976 document reveals 200 people and 70 cars converged at Stone Mountain Park for a fun-filled day of picnicking, automotive fraternizing, and being recognized as CORSA Chapter # 303.

 By September 1976 Corvair Atlanta found it’s first home — the Peachtree Bank at Georgetown Shopping Center in the Chamblee-Dunwoody area.
 Later, other meeting places followed out of necessity.
 The need for a newsletter was voiced and an Editor selected.
 It was initially agreed the Club meet every two months but was changed to every month within a year.
 Dues were assessed at $6 annually.

 Corvair Atlanta needed a logo.
 A contest was held and subsequently won by member, Henry Griffith and announced at the May meeting.
 He received CORSA and Club membership dues for a year as a prize.
 The logo design has undergone two minor changes since that time.

 In 1992, Corvair Atlanta and co-host, Heart of Georgia Club, sponsored another National event at the Atlanta Hyatt Ravinia.
 One of the highlights of that National event was the rallying of members of both organizations to beautifully restore a 1967 Monza for raffling, a course of action other Clubs have followed.
 The results of staging the National and the raffle enhanced our once dwindling Treasury to a healthy 4 figures.
-It was due time to Incorporate.
-The Club did so in 1997.
+It was time to Incorporate and the Club did so in 1997.